sourcegraph/handbook/content/departments/technical-success/ta/digital-success/team-culture/digital-success-program.md

 ##### Advanced Enablement

-When users begin to interact with a new feature for the first time, the Digital Scaled team is alerted and advanced use case materials are sent to the account to encourage enablement and use.
+When users begin to interact with a new feature for the first time, the Digital Success team is alerted and advanced use case materials are sent to the account to encourage enablement and use.

 #### Customer Utlization Updates